PrithwishJana/CoTran/README.md

 # CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution

-Accepted for publication at ECAI-2024 (27th European Conference on Artificial Intelligence), 19-24 October 2024, Santiago de Compostela, Spain
+Published at ECAI-2024 (27th European Conference on Artificial Intelligence), 19-24 October 2024, Santiago de Compostela, Spain

 Paper available at: https://ebooks.iospress.nl/doi/10.3233/FAIA240968